 Art journal prompts and ideas for creating contrast

 Experiment with black and white paint and shapes.
 Use white elements on a black background or vice versa.

 Use the negative white space and add elements only in one area to contrast the white space.
 For example, watercolor paint and an image.
-Check the photo below for reference on how to do this:

 Create value contrast by using only one color in its dark and light values.
 For example, if you use blue watercolor, lighten it by adding more water, and darken it by adding more paint, or even black to it.
 If you use acrylic paint, lighten it by adding white to it.
 Your painting will be monochrome, only blue, but with different values.
 And make that distinction really pop.
 Boldly explore the value contrast.

 Create temperature contrast by using one cool and one warm color.
 You can use one for the background and the other for elements on your page.
 Also, if you’re up to it, try using different values (lights and darks) of those two colors.